microsoftgraph/entra-powershell/README.md

 ## Known Issues

-- Not all the command parameters are avialable between AzureAD and Microsoft Graph PowerShell SDK.
+- Some properties names changed between AzureAD and MSGraph endpoints:
-- Not all the commands returns the same objects.
+  - Parameter -Filter may not work correctly
+  - Parameter -SearchString does not currently works.
+  - Output objects may be different

 ## Issues